-Usually, we travel somewhere fun over the Fourth.
-Though, a couple of times we’ve watched the fireworks here in Franklin, TN.
-(For the record, they’re usually pretty good.)
+That’s because we usually travel somewhere else fun over the Fourth.
+(Though, a couple of times we’ve watched the fireworks in Franklin, TN — and they’re pretty good.)

 Luck might just be on your side if you arrive downtown 20-30 minutes before the start of the fireworks — if what we witnessed is any indication.
-We actually arrived 45 minutes prior to the start of the fireworks, and we paid $10 to get a spot in a downtown parking lot (…the one directly behind the Gaylord Entertainment Center, which in 2007 was renamed the Sommet Center.
-It 2010, it was renamed Bridgestone Arena).
+We actually arrived 45 minutes prior to the start of the fireworks, and we paid $10 to get a spot in a downtown parking lot (…the one directly behind Bridgestone Arena).

 However, about 10 minutes after we arrived, we noticed the parking lot attendants started counting all their money and packing up their gear.
 They all pulled out about 20 minutes prior to the fireworks.
 (My guess is they all scampered to their families who had reserved spots for them to watch the fireworks up close.)
 As a result, anyone who tried to find a parking spot in these lots from this point on got in FREE… and there were still a few dozen spots available.